Inequalities for space-bounded Kolmogorov complexity

 Taking the sum of several basic inequalities (for the same $k$, but for different $I$ and $J$), we may get other linear inequalities for the complexities of tuples, i.e., inequalities of the type

 where $\lambda_I$ are some real coefficients.
-This is a well known procedure for unbounded Kolmogorov complexity~\cite[Chapter 10]{usv}; the resulting linear inequalities are called \emph{Shannon inequailites}.
+This is a well known procedure for unbounded Kolmogorov complexity~\cite[Chapter 10]{usv}; the resulting linear inequalities are called \emph{Shannon inequalities}.
 Not all linear inequalities that are true with logarithmic precision are Shannon inequalities (an important discovery made in~\cite{yeung-zhang}).

-In this section we show that every Shannon inequality has a space-bounded version.
-To formulate this version, let us separate the positive and negative coefficients in the linear inequality (the corresponding groups are $L,R\subset \{1,\ldots,k\}$; we assume that $L\cap R = \varnothing$).
+In this section we show that \emph{every Shannon inequality has a space-bounded version}.
+This space-bounded version is constructed as follows.
+We start by separating the positive and negative coefficients in the linear inequality.
+The corresponding groups are denoted by $L$ and $R$; their elements are subsets of the set $\{1,\ldots,k\}$, and we assume that $L\cap R = \varnothing$.
 Now the general form of a linear inequality for complexities of tuples is

 where all $\lambda_I$ and $\mu_J$ are non-negative.
 The following theorem says that each Shannon inequality has a space-bounded counterpart of the same form as for the basic inequalities (but with slightly weaker space bound).